Denniscve98/denniscve98/README.md

 ### Working to become a Data Scientist
 - ✨ Graduate student of Data Science at The City College of New York
 - 🌱 BA in Astrophysics from Columbia University
-- 💬 Currently learning Advance SQL and R
+- 💬 Currently learning Advanced SQL and R

 # Programming Languages:
 - Python